 How prevalent is audience-based buying and selling?

-CPM-based selling, native to digital media like display and video ads, is still limited when it comes to TV advertising, with addressable TV accounting for less than 4% of overall TV media spend.
-Linear addressable inventory is constrained because of infrastructure; cable and satellite operators that have the data and technology to enable household-level targeting are only allotted two minutes of ad time per hour per channel to sell any type of inventory, which can then only reach their own subscribers.
+CPM-based selling, native to digital media like display and video ads and now CTV, is still limited when it comes to linear TV advertising, with addressable linear TV projected to account for only 4.3% of overall TV ad spend in 2021.
+Addressable linear inventory is constrained because of infrastructure; cable and satellite operators that have the data and technology to enable household-level targeting are only allotted two minutes of ad time per hour per channel to sell any type of inventory, which can then only reach their own subscribers.
 Although national addressable TV has been on the agenda for years, it’s a difficult challenge to address.

 Are there typically different rate cards for each demo (e.g., millennial women in the South)?